Oracle Health Information Network Inc. QHIN frequently asked questions

 What is a Qualified Health Information Network?

-The Trusted Exchange Framework and Common Agreement was established under the 21st Century Cures Act of 2016, which is a US statute designed to create a standardized, nationwide approach to health information exchange.
+The Trusted Exchange Framework and Common Agreement (TEFCA) was established under the 21st Century Cures Act of 2016, which is a US statute designed to create a standardized, nationwide approach to health information exchange.
 TEFCA facilitates secure health information sharing for various exchange purposes, such as treatment, individual access, healthcare operations, and more.
-This secure data sharing is achieved through federally recognized entities known as Qualified Health Information Networks, providing a consistent foundation for health data exchange between different EHRs and other healthcare industry technology nationwide.
+This secure data sharing is achieved through federally recognized entities known as Qualified Health Information Networks (QHINs), providing a consistent foundation for health data exchange between different EHRs and other healthcare industry technology nationwide.

 How does an entity become a QHIN?

 Health information networks wanting to become QHINs must apply and perform a series of tests and other steps required by the Common Agreement and associated standard operating procedures.
-These steps include technology conformance testing and other nonproduction testing.
+These steps include technology conformance testing and other non-production testing.
 If the applicant QHIN is successful in all necessary application materials and testing requirements, it will achieve designated QHIN status.
-Once a QHIN is designated, there is a final round of production testing to demonstrate its ability to meet all the technical requirements and connect to all other QHINs.
+Once a QHIN is designated, there is a final round of production testing to demonstrate the ability to meet all technical requirements and connect to all other QHINs.

 How do QHINs benefit Oracle Health customers?